Wilderness First Aid Course

 In this two-day First Aid course designed specifically for paraglider pilots, guides and instructors, we will build on your knowledge and skills to give you confidence in these stressful situations.
 We focus on diagnosis, treatment and dynamic group management, across many scenarios.

-This 2 day/16hours course ( £130) is ideal for paraglider pilots, clubs, guides and instructors.
+This 2 day/16hours course ( £130) is ideal for people operating in remote locations.

 Jocky Sanderson